• Skip to primary navigation

 • Don’t overcrowd the pan.
 If you don’t have a large enough skillet, definitely cook the seafood in batches.
 Overcrowding the pan won’t allow everything to cook properly and will affect the texture!

 • Use another pasta shape.
-I love the delicate texture of the angel hair with the light and fresh flavors of the scampi sauce, but other pasta shapes will work too.
+We love the delicate texture of the angel hair with the light and fresh flavors of the scampi sauce, but other pasta shapes will work too.
 Try linguine, fettuccine, bow tie pasta, penne, etc.

 above shot of shrimp and scallop scampi over angel hair pasta with lemon wedges on table